herbncrypto/matienzo.org/_posts/2018-09-21-when-basil-has-gone-to-seed.markdown

 * one to one and a half parts umami/textural stuff (shredded hard cheese, nuts, breadcrumbs, maybe some dried mushrooms if you wanna get wild)
 * some alliums (garlic if you're a traditionalist, could get wild with some scapes or shallots)

 Chop how you'd like, as much as you'd like.
 Mix it together in some kind of bowl or vessel.
 Add salt, pepper, or anything else you like.
 Taste it; if you don't like it, add what feels like it might be missing.
 If you make a lot, stick some in the freezer as a nice surprise.
-If you want to make a spread out it, add some yogurt, or sour cream, or coconut milk.
+If you want to make a spread out of it, add some yogurt, or sour cream, or coconut milk.